 BavariaWorth mentioning purely due to its ubiquitous nature.
 Bavaria, made by Dutch mega brewer Bavaria, is everywhere and all the major supermarkets are now selling this zero alcohol label as well as corner shops and even delis.
 We've found the lack-lustre carbonation and strange aftertaste make this a one beer per session kind of drink (if it's a particularly tough day at the home office we'd even just skip it entirely).
 That said it is still worth having on hand when your beer cravings are too strong to handle and your next batch of pineapple beer won't be ready for another three days.
 There's a 'classic' variety as well as fruit flavoured beers if that is your kind of thing (some people say the fruit flavours help mask the unusual after taste).

 A tasty virgin apple cider with a mildly hoppy aftertaste made by South Africa's Little Wolf craft brewery.
 While it's certainly not cider, it still makes a great thirst quencher and if you happen to have some rum stashed away it is said that it mixes very nicely as a rum cocktail!
 Order it online via littlewolf.co.za and find it on sale at select Woolworths.

 Savana LemonLaunched in 2019, the first non-alcoholic cider to enter the South African market has really come into its own during lockdown.
-Pleasantly refreshing, it's a very drinkable zero alcohol alternative, although we recommend drinking it with reasonable speed as it seems to lose carbonation relatively quickly.
+Pleasantly refreshing, it's a very drinkable zero alcohol alternative that more closely resembles lemonade than cider, although we recommend drinking it with reasonable speed as it seems to lose carbonation relatively quickly.
 Available at all good supermarkets and some petrol stations.